Forms of worship

 Children and young people

 Children and young people are welcome to all our services.
-During the main Sunday Eucharist service we provide a creche for our smallest members and visitors and there are usually activities for older children during the service.
+During the main Sunday Eucharist service we aim to provide a creche for our smallest members and visitors and when required there are activities for older children during the service.

 What can you expect at our services?

 This is our main service, which takes place at 10.30 every Sunday except the first Sunday of each month.
 It uses the Scottish Liturgy published in 1982 and is enhanced by music, hymns and on special occasions there is an anthem from our choir.
 During this service there is a creche for younger children and activities for older children, which take place in separate rooms just to the side of the main worship area.
 All children join the congregation for communion.
 The service is followed by tea or coffee in the Threshold centre next door to the church.

 Service of healing and and anointing with the Eucharist